njtan142/Tan-s-Tools-Finance/README.md

 shadcn_ui - For the UI, uniform design, and can set the theme. getx - For flutter management.
-This takes care of the state, route, and dependency management. dart:ffi (C interop) - For the scripting.
+This takes care of the state, route, and dependency management. dart:ffi (C interop) - For the scripting. sqlite3 - For the database, it uses ffi to provide dirrect access to SQLite.